ProcStack/Python/pxlViewer/README.md

 *(ALPHA; Work in progress; will compile to PyInstaller shortly; currently intended for linux)*

-I was getting a little annoyed at the default options in linux without needing to open GIMP or ImageMagic; so I made this.
+I was getting a little annoyed by the default options in linux without needing to open GIMP/ImageMagic and ease of use; so I made this.

 ______________________________